Victory-Ikechi-Okwe/AfCFTA_Rules_of_Origin/README.md

-A Rust implementation of the rule-taker (RT) and rule-reserve (RR) components of DWDS.
+A Rust implementation of the rule-taker (RT) and rule-reserve (RR) design components of DWDS.

 # Design

 The programs in this project are intended to be the simplest possible implementation of a processing "backend" for the DWD design.
-This is referred to as the "triad".
 This includes the RT (rule-taker) and RR (rule-reserve) components of the design.
+Portions of each of those roles are divided amongst a few programs implemented in this repository.

 The RM (rule-maker) component is intended to be implemented as an "interactive frontend" and, therefore, is not part of this "backend".
-Part of this "backend" does serve as a receiver of rule definitions from any RM implementation.
+Part of this "backend" does serve as a storage sink for rule definitions that could be sent from any RM implementation.

-This is an implementation designed to work in a particular way that implements the abstract design.
-You won't find programs named "RR" and "RT" that directly fulfill those roles.
-Portions of each of those roles are divided amongst a few programs implemented in this repository.

 This implementation follows a "decomposed" design.
 Rather than containing a monolithic single application, it's made up of several small binaries that each perform a specific role.
+These binaries can be composed in different ways, possibly with additional binaries, to create a complete system.
+This delineates the anticipated "moving parts" of a RR and RT implementation so that they can be studied individually by programmers working on other implementations.

 # Moving parts
 ## `api`